Hope Mental Health

 When it comes to mental health disorders, anxiety tops the list with more than 40 million adults in the United States caught in its grip.
 At Hope Mental Health, Satu H. Woodland, PMHCNS-BC, APRN, understands the effects that overactive anxiety can have on your life and offer hope in a seemingly hopeless world.
-If anxiety governs your life, please call the Meridian or Boise, Idaho, office or use the online booking feature to request an appointment.
+If anxiety governs your life, please call the Meridian or Boise, Idaho, office, serving patients from Arizona, Nevada, Washington and Montana, or use the online booking feature to request an appointment.

 Anxiety comes in many forms, and the following are the most common.